VonHeikemen/nvim-light/README.md

 To know what language servers are supported you need to go to nvim-lspconfig's documentation, in [configs.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md) you'll find links and instruction on how to install them.

 Once you have a language server available in your system you need to enable it.
+Here's an example using the language server for lua, `lua_ls`.

 On **Neovim v0.10** or lower you must use the "legacy setup" function.